 Key things to remember in setting up a math program with your child:

 - Establish a routine.
 Students should be working on practicing math fluency and comprehension on a daily basis to maximize learning.
-Please talk to your child’s teacher about what a daily math routine should look like for your child.
+Specific routines will depend on the program being followed and the student’s age, but will include elements of

 - Use the District’s resources.
 Check out their Numeracy Website here.